Venn Pilcher

-Charles Venn Pilcher (known as Venn; 4 June 1879 – 4 July 1961) was an Anglican bishop, theologian and writer and translator of hymns.
+He subsequently became a lecturer in church history at Moore Theological College, Sydney.
+He was Bishop Coadjutor of Sydney from his arrival in Sydney until his death.
 He was a member and the Secretary of the Australian Hymn Supplement Committee, and author of the Preface to the Australian Hymn Supplement to the Book of Common Praise.
 He wrote hymns and composed tunes for both the original hymn book (produced in Canada) and for the Australian supplement.
 He was also a keen supporter of the Zionist cause.